UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 In this federally funded fiasco, experimenters made the monkeys use computer touch screens to select brand logos—such as those of Pizza Hut and Nike—based on their pairings with pictures of a dominant male monkey, a subordinate male, or the hindquarters of a sexually receptive female.
 In order to compel them to perform this absurd task, experimenters first deprived them of sufficient water so that they would be thirsty and therefore desperate for the small drops of fruit juice that they received as a "reward" for their "cooperation."

-This experiment—which the National Institutes of Health thought was a fine use of tax dollars—concluded that associations with sex and power sell products, something we've known is true for humans for decades.
+This experiment—which the National Institute of Mental Health (NIMH) thought was a fine use of tax dollars—concluded that associations with sex and power sell products, something we've known is true for humans for decades.
 And human volunteers could easily have been used instead.

 You're welcome to use our template letter, but remember that putting the subject line and message into your own words will help draw attention to your e-mail.